jsalinaspolo/vertx3-ping-pong/README.md

 # Vertx3 ping-pong cluster example

+## Environment configuration

-## I've created 3 configurations to be able to test different configurations
+I've created 3 different configurations to cover the different possible environments

 1. Local (disable multicast, enable tcp-ip and overwrite interfaces to use local 127.0.0.1)
 2. Development (disable multicast, enable tcp-ip and overwrite interfaces with the nodes)